 Notable People

-Daniel L. Doctoroff: Builder, ALS Research, and a Civic Project
+Daniel L. Doctoroff: Builder Who Turned ALS Research Into a Civic Project

 Notable People Contemporary, 2008 4 cited sources